Ellhassan213/CastingAgency/README.md

 ### Heroku
 To deploy this app on Heroku, please follow standard guidance on Heroku official website.
 To run the already deployed application, follow Base URL link.
-The App is deployed on Heroku, default at `https://lawalcastingagency.herokuapp.com`
+The App is deployed on Heroku, default at [The Cool Casting Agency](https://lawalcastingagency.herokuapp.com)

 ## Testing Locally